StasAndroniuk/picturezoneswidget/README.md

 # picturezoneswidget
-Plugin for wordpress, that can divide picture on areas and  highlight this areas when mouse is hover it
+Plugin for wordpress, that can divide picture on areas and  highlight this areas when mouse is hover it To use this plugin you have to include jquery library in admin panel of your website

 You can add your picture with areas to the widget, put every where on you website.
 1. Install widget. copy files to wp-content/plugins.
 Then install it in admin panel.